voxpupuli/puppet-k8s/REFERENCE.md

 ### <a name="K8s--Node_auth"></a>`K8s::Node_auth`

-@summary a type to describe the node auth
+a type to describe node/kubelet authentication methods

 Alias of `Enum['cert', 'token', 'bootstrap']`